readyforchaos/BaneNOR-Technical-Case-Study-From-reactive-to-proactive-maintenance-Reduce-railway-delays/README.md

 ## Conclusion

 Predictive maintenance encompasses a variety of topics, including but not limited to failure prediction, failure diagnosis (root cause analysis), failure detection, failure type classification, and recommendation of mitigation or maintenance actions after failure.
 After this hackfest, BaneNOR is definitely getting closer to predictive maintenance from being in the reactive maintenance zone.
-BaneNORís dream is to be able to foresee how many actions a switch has left until it fails.
-Even though we didnít get there, the hackfest has ascended the current protocol to take use of smarter techniques and gain more information from the data that they already have.
+BaneNOR‚Äôs dream is to be able to foresee how many actions a switch has left until it fails.
+Even though we didn‚Äôt get there, the hackfest has ascended the current protocol to take use of smarter techniques and gain more information from the data that they already have.
 The existing system will gain much intelligence from implementing the methods that were yielded from this hackfest.

 We were lucky that a switch failed recently.
 On the flipside of things, we decided to use this specific switch as the basis for our analysis and started digging into its data.
 It turned out that, based on the statistical techniques used (RSS), we figured that this switched could have been saved as early as March (if this technique was implemented in the existing system); three full months before the switch actually failed.
-Not only did this confirm the theory of predictive maintenance through the use of RSS in the specific scenario, it actually identified a new type of class (failure) called ìover strokeî.
+Not only did this confirm the theory of predictive maintenance through the use of RSS in the specific scenario, it actually identified a new type of class (failure) called ‚Äúover stroke‚Äù.
 Over stroke is a mechanical failure inside the point machine and not the switch tongue itself.
 One of those things that the current system cannot detect because it only measures voltage/amps and validates the observation versus the covered area based on the maximum/minimum values.

 Another success to this endeavor was the use of FFT on the energy to transform it into another representation; vibration/friction.
 Based on the FFT chart, it was easy to see that when maintenance was conducted on a particular switch, the vibration decreased significantly; proving that injecting oil and other fluids to smooth the point machine actually reduces friction thus requiring less energy to move.

-Even though there werenít that much machine learning involved in the findings above, BaneNOR is still keen to leverage tools like Azure Machine Learning Studio (AMLS) to achieve their goal of identifying the Remaining Useful Life (RUL) for a switch.
+Even though there weren‚Äôt that much machine learning involved in the findings above, BaneNOR is still keen to leverage tools like Azure Machine Learning Studio (AMLS) to achieve their goal of identifying the Remaining Useful Life (RUL) for a switch.
 BaneNOR has gotten a proper introduction to the tool and has already started to experiment with existing experiments in the Cortana Intelligence Gallery that are suitable for their own scenario.
 Based on the template, BaneNOR are not far away from being able to insert their own data into the tool and leveraging the existing template for their own purpose.

-The hackfest has definitely expanded BaneNORís horizon.
+The hackfest has definitely expanded BaneNOR‚Äôs horizon.
 BaneNOR now has a much larger perspective on what can be achieved, what opportunities there are and where they want to go.

 ## Going forward

 BaneNOR will keep on expanding their knowledge on Machine Learning as well as looking at other potential methods of gaining more information from their data.
 High up on the roadmap for BaneNOR, is the goal of using AMLS to extract more information out of their current data sources, create a predictive model that can calculate the RUL for all of the switches and not only one switch in particular, like we did for the PoC.
-BaneNOR has an objective of running the current model on all of the switches and find at least one switch that needs service which the current system doesnít find.
+BaneNOR has an objective of running the current model on all of the switches and find at least one switch that needs service which the current system doesn‚Äôt find.
 Based on this information a work order can be sent out to an engineer.
 A fully connected production system is therefore not far away from the future pipeline, and BaneNOR and Microsoft are happy with the outcomes of the week-long hackfest and looks forward to similar collaborations.
 ## Additional resources

 [Read more about overfitting](https://en.wikipedia.org/wiki/Overfitting)